NoroffFEU/social-media-client/README.md

 5. Created and ran two unit-tests:
     - Login function fetches and stores a token in the browser storage.
     - The logout function clears the token from the browser storage.
+6. Created and ran 4 e2e-tests:
+    - login.cy.js: The user can use correct userdredentials to log into the website and view their profile page.
+    - logout.cy.js: The user can first log in correctly and then logout using the logout button.
+    - login_fail_email.cy.js: The user tries to login with an email that is not allowed, then they recieve an error message in the browser that they need to enter an email from noroff.no.
+    - login_fail_password.cy.js: The user tries to login with correct email but wrong password.
+There isn't currently an error message shown to the user in the browser, but the test recieves an error message saying that either the email or password are incorrect.